Planning Your Trip

 - Using the combo box, specify whether you want to minimize your travel time, transfers (the amount of times you transfer from one vehicle to another), or walking distance.

-- Choose whether you want to use all modes of transportation, whether you want to use just buses, or whether you just want to use rail by using the combo box provided.
+- Choose whether you want to use all modes of transportation, whether you want to use just buses, or whether you just want to use rail by using the checkboxes provided.

 - Specify the walking distance by using the combo box.